 I wrote what I believe is the The Awl’s first technical white paper.

-I wrote something for the Village Voice about the new Aphex Twin album, but it’s actually more about the absence of the new Aphex Twin album, and how I got highly attached to an amazing leaked track in the interim.
+My goal here was ostensibly to put together an essay for the Village Voice about the new Aphex Twin album, but it’s actually more about the absence of the new Aphex Twin album, and how I got highly attached to an amazing leaked track in the interim.

 Not only has James never released another album like Selected Ambient Works 85-92 — worse yet, these days he just doesn’t really release albums at all.
 It’s been 22 years since that debut, and for more than half that time he has existed only as a beloved ghost.
 The last thing he released before disappearing was 2001′s Drukqs — twisted, knotty, and in places totally incomprehensible.
 Frankly, it has proven exhausting to be a fan of a musician who was first brilliant, and then difficult, and finally just totally absent.

 I wrote a very opinionated post for Wired about Apple’s recent decision to force downloads of the new U2 album on all iTunes users.

 There’s a very simple reason why this is unprecedented, and that is because it doesn’t make any sense.
 Never before has such a major technology company also operated as publicist for a creative artist.
 The whole endeavor yearns desperately to be a landmark new innovation for the music industry, perhaps something along the lines of Radiohead’s legitimately earth-moving In Rainbows, which was self-released with variable pricing in 2007 and remains the gold standard against which music industry innovation is measured.
 But this is not In Rainbows, and as such should instead be remembered primarily as a monumental blunder by the tech industry.

 Update: At 1:30pm today I’m going to be a guest on CHQR AM 770 in Calgary to discuss this fiasco; listen here.